19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (k) the rendering of assistance will not be contrary to the national interest or public interest.

+[Act 31 of 2017 wef 04/06/2018]

 (2) Despite subsection (1)(c), (d), (e) and (f), the Authority may provide the assistance sought without any of the undertakings referred to in one or more of those provisions if —

 (a) none of the information requested for is protected information; and

 (b) the Authority considers it appropriate to provide the assistance in the circumstances of the case.

-(3) In considering whether to provide the assistance referred to in section 30ZA to an AML/CFT authority, the Authority may also have regard to the following:
+(3) In considering whether to provide the assistance referred to in section 155 to an AML/CFT authority, the Authority may also have regard to the following:

 (a) if the request concerns a contravention of an AML/CFT requirement of a foreign country, whether the act or omission that is alleged to constitute the contravention would, if it had occurred in Singapore, have constituted a contravention of any direction or regulation issued or made under section 27A or 27B;

 (b) whether the AML/CFT authority has given or is willing to give an undertaking to the Authority to contribute towards the costs of providing the assistance.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 14 of 2015 wef 26/06/2015]

 ### Assistance that may be rendered to AML/CFT authority

-30ZA\.—(1) Despite the provisions of any prescribed written law or any requirement imposed under any such written law, any rule of law, any contract or any rule of professional conduct, the Authority or any person authorised by the Authority may, in relation to a request by an AML/CFT authority for assistance, transmit to the AML/CFT authority any information in the possession of the Authority that is requested by the AML/CFT authority or a copy of the information.
+155\.—(1) Despite the provisions of any prescribed written law or any requirement imposed under any such written law, any rule of law, any contract or any rule of professional conduct, the Authority or any person authorised by the Authority may, in relation to a request by an AML/CFT authority for assistance, transmit to the AML/CFT authority any information in the possession of the Authority that is requested by the AML/CFT authority or a copy of the information.

 (2) The Authority or any person authorised by the Authority may, in relation to a request by an AML/CFT authority for assistance —